 Two aspects of the results in particular should inspire confidence in their validity.
 First, there are no significant differences nor obvious trends in the pre-treatment periods across any of the models, indicating that the results are unlikely to be driven by the selection of inappropriate counterfactual units.
-Second, note that the effects appear to be persistent rather than transitory; this accords with my proposed model of informational lobbying in which the AmCham, upon establishing a relationship with the embassy, provides a steady stream of information that subsidizes attention to commercial issues.29
+Second, note that the effect does not appear until several years after the AmCham branch is created.
+This is consistent with the informational lobbying mechanism; in addition to the time required to build the organization internally (hiring staff, attracting member firms, etc), it takes time for new AmChams to build a relationship with their local embassy and become key informants.
+However, once the relationship is developed, the stream of information is consistent; this accords with the demonstrated persistence of the effect once it does appear.
+Were we to instead observe an immediate impact of new